-This page contains links to the articles on the costs of green energy development
+This page contains links to the articles on the costs of green energy development outside of NY

 German Electric Prices – Unreliable, Most Expensive: Green Energies Make Germany’s Electricity Prices Highest in Europe!